 Skirt steak is a thin cut of meat that comes from the plate section of the cow and is traditionally thought of as a tougher cut of meat.
 The plate is on the lower chest area of the cow in between the brisket and the flank.

-Current market costs for skirt steak is $11.89 per pound and will fluctuate a little bit in the summer time because it’s such a popular steak to grill.
+Current market costs are $11.89 per pound and will fluctuate a little bit in the summer time because it’s such a popular steak to grill.

 HOW TO GRILL IT